 What is motion sickness?

 Kinetosis, the official medical term for motion sickness, is a disagreement between how the body visually perceived movement and how the body’s sensory system senses movement.
 Essentially, a disagreement between two sensory systems, also known as vestibular systems, within the body.
+How our vision work might be a crazy game.

 Motion sickness is known for how ill, nauseous, or bad it can make someone feel and dates back all the way to Greek and Roman times… meaning it isn’t just a new thing.
 It can affect everyone at different levels of severity.
 Depending on the cause of the motion sickness, it can also be known as air sickness, sea sickness, car sickness, and simulation sickness.